ThePacielloGroup/cupper/content/patterns/API/filepond-object.md

 It extends this selection with the option to add server files.

 Adding a temporary server file.
-The `limbo` type will direct the load request to the `restore` end point.
+The `limbo` type will direct the load request to the [server API restore end point](../server/#restore).

 ```js
 const pond = FilePond.create({